kevin-mumaw/kevin-mumaw/README.md

-# <a href="https://www.linkedin.com/in/kevin-mumaw-10/">Kevin Mumaw</a>'s Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/kevin-mumaw-10/">Kevin Mumaw</a>'s Project Portfolio 🔐📊

-I’m deeply passionate about cybersecurity and thrive on tackling complex challenges through hands-on projects.
-Whether it’s vulnerability management or threat detection, these projects give me the opportunity to explore the constantly changing world of cybersecurity.
-Feel free to take a look at my work and see how I’ve contributed to improving security operations and processes!
+I specialize in cybersecurity and quantitative analysis, building practical solutions for complex technical challenges.
+From vulnerability management and threat detection to systematic trading strategies, my projects demonstrate proficiency in Python, data analysis, and security operations.
+Take a look at how I apply technical skills across diverse problem domains.

 ## ⚠️ Vulnerability Management Projects